golang/go/gopls/doc/semantictokens.md

 being [confusable](http://www.unicode.org/Public/security/10.0.0/confusables.txt).

 Gopls does not come close to either of these principles.
 Semantic tokens are returned for identifiers, keywords, operators, comments, and literals.
-(Sematic tokens do not cover the file.
+(Semantic tokens do not cover the file.
 They are not returned for white space or punctuation, and there is no semantic token for labels.)
 The following describes more precisely what gopls